NinoDoko/nino_pianino/README.md

     #apt-get install fluidsynth
 ```

 Then, you need a soundfont. <a href = "http://www.synthfont.com/soundfonts.html">This </a>is where I got the ones I use for testing, specifically the FluidR3 GM bank.
 Mind you, this is an sfArk file, and you need to find a way to decompress it.
 Alternatively, you can just google around for a standard issue sf2.
+Decompressing sfArks is a bit annoying, but I managed to get by with following <a href = "https://help.ubuntu.com/community/HowToCompressedSoundFonts">this tutorial</a>.

 With fluidsynth, you can then go: